Mary Phinney von Olnhausen: Awards

-Mary Phinney was awarded a Cross of Merit for Women and Girls in 1873 by Kaiser Wilhelm I, which is similar to an Iron Cross.
+Phinney was awarded a Cross of Merit for Women and Girls in 1873 by Kaiser Wilhelm I, which is similar to an Iron Cross.
 She died in Boston in April, 1902.

 In popular culture

-The book Adventures of an Army Nurse in Two Wars was edited in 1903 by James Phinney Munroe and published in 1904.
+The book Adventures of an Army Nurse in Two Wars was edited in 1903 by James Phinney Munroe and published in 1904, after Mary had died.
 It is based on the diaries and correspondence of Mary Phinney von Olnhausen.
 The first part of the book talks about the lives of the people that worked in the Mansion House Hospital in Alexandria as well as her work at the Mansfield General Hospital at Morehead, North Carolina.
 The second part discusses her work as a nurse again in 1870 in the Franco-Prussian War.

 In 2015, the PBS Masterpiece Theatre produced Mercy Street, a fictional mini series portraying life in the Mansion House Hospital where Phinney was stationed.
 The show relied heavily on her diaries and portrays Phinney as the lead character, played by Mary Elizabeth Winstead.